adam-blanchard/gravity-assist-game/project.md

 - [x] Add back relative speed indicator
 - [x] Take-off/landing system
 - [x] Add relative orbit instead of absolute - all bodies are flying through space so the orbit line of a ship around the planet is lost
+- [x] Refactor stars, planets, and moons to use simple tree-based orbits
+- [x] Only implement physics for player-controlled bodies
+- [x] Implement whole-orbit visualisation for planets and moons - these will be easy to predict and stable
+- [x] Implement trajectory prediction for player-controlled bodies 60 seconds into the future
+- [x] Add atmospheres to planets